dwilding/frogtab/local/README.md

 Frogtab Local is a version of https://frogtab.com that you can run on your computer.
 Frogtab Local is implemented as a Flask app that runs in development mode.
-You're encouraged to tinker with the app!
+I encourage you to tinker with the app!

 Frogtab Local supports personal links, but your device will be registered with frogtab.com.
 If you self-host Frogtab, you can configure Frogtab Local to use your own server instead.